carljm/django-secure/doc/middleware.rst

 SSL Redirect
 ------------

-If your site offers both HTTP and HTTPS connections, most users will end up on with an unsecured connection by default.
+If your site offers both HTTP and HTTPS connections, most users will end up with an unsecured connection by default.
 For best security, you should redirect all HTTP connections to HTTPS.